-Infants in particular need protein because their body weight doubles in the first six months.
-If you do not give your child enough protein, it may lead to slowing down of growth and development and may impair the heart and lungs.
+Infants in particular need protein, because their body weight doubles in the first six months.
+If you do not give your child enough protein, it may lead to slowing down of growth and development, and may impair the heart and lungs.
 They will also become more prone to illness, and the illness will also drain them of the energy they need to grow healthy and strong.

 2. For Toddlers

-Walking requires a lot of energy, and toddlers, in particular, are learning how to walk, meaning they need much more protein.
+Walking requires a lot of energy, and toddlers, in particular, are learning how to walk, meaning they need more protein.
 The brain cells also need protein in order to develop speech and language skills.

-Can Vegetarian Diet Cause Protein Deficiency
+Can a Vegetarian Diet Cause Protein Deficiency?

 Most complete proteins (those containing all nine amino acids not found in our bodies) are found in meat sources, while incomplete proteins (those containing only some, but not all of the amino acids) are found mostly in plants.
 It is very rare for any plant to have a complete protein source.